kevinlnichols/fullstack-capstone/README.md

 # Test Creator

-Sign up as an admin to create user profiles and tests.
+Thinkful Node Capstone - Sign up as an admin to create user profiles and tests.
 Then assign the user profiles to people and have them take the tests.

 ## Landing Page